vs-dev-bg/infinite-carousel/README.md

   The logic is smart and you can have for example minimum of 2 tabs that should be animated, and unlimited maximum.
   At this demo maximum tabs is 6, but the code lets you to add tabs as much as you want.

-  This is the mobile version of the project.
+  This is mobile version of the project.

 Enjoy